survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 }
 ```

 This isn't very readable.
-There may still be use for the old query format especially if you have to perform processing within your source files.
-Often there are better ways available, though.
+There may still be use for the old query format, especially if you have to perform processing within your source files.
+Often, there are better ways available, though.

 Instead, it's preferable to use the combination of `loader` and `options` fields either like this: